Hep2o/NeuroDivergent-Adapter-Skill/README.md

 Core principle: the adaptation burden sits with the AI, not the person.
 The tool changes the interface, not the user.

+Don't want to read anything?
+Download ND_Adapter_Builder.xlsx, flip a few Yes/No dropdowns, and copy your personalised prompt.
+Done in under a minute.

 Before / After

 Q1 Summarise a project update: